nathanssantos/evolution-graph/README.md

 **default:** `"#cecece"`

-Background color applied on the timeline track.
+Background color of the timeline track.

 ### **`timelineTrackFillColor`**